 *Was fortunate enough to travel to Syria and see the country in 2008, three years before the war broke out.
 This homage to Syria is a reminder, the story about the country with immense cultural heritage, posted here with the wholehearted wish for peace to be restored and cities to be rebuilt.

-Aleppo is the city in the northern part of Syria, and besides Damascus it is one of the oldest settlements in the world.
-Before the war, it was the town full of tradition and monuments that exuded history.
-This city was the capital of the mighty Yamkhad kingdom until the 1780 BC when it fell under Hittites’ control.
+Aleppo is the city in the northern part of Syria, and besides Damascus, it is one of the oldest settlements in the world.
+Before the war, it was a town full of tradition and monuments that exuded history.
+This city was the capital of the mighty Yamkhad kingdom until 1780 BC when it fell under Hittites’ control.
 And it continued to be the target for various other conquerors throughout history.

 In the 4th century BC the town was called Beroia.
 The first city plan was made back then, the one that could be recognized before the war east of the Antioch Gate.
 This town was extremely important for Greeks and Romans, followed later by Arab and Muslim invaders.
 Meanwhile, Aleppo developed into one huge trading center and the town where pilgrims on the way to Mecca usually took a break.